Utility Bills 101: Average Monthly Cost of Utilities by State and Nationally

 Water charges and usage vary by utility provider and by region.
 Here is a sample water bill from two people living in a 1,900-square-foot home in Salt Lake City, Utah.

-Ways to save on sewer charges:
+Here are some ways to save on sewer charges:

 • Do larger loads of laundry less often.
 Try designating one laundry day a week and throwing every single dirty item into the wash.
 Washing a full load of laundry is the most cost-effective way to save on water costs.
-Reducing your total number of loads each year by 25% could save 3,227 gallons of water.18
+Reducing your total number of loads each year by 25% could save 3,227 gallons of water.

 • Run the dishwasher when it’s full.
 Reduce wastewater by queuing up the dishwasher only when you’ve placed every dish and utensil you can possibly fit into it without overloading.